michaelvan996/OnlineUniversity/README.md

 # OnlineUniversity
-Online learning website with MERN stack for finding online classes and deploy in AWS cloud
+Online learning website with MERN stack for finding online classes.
+Deploy in AWS cloud